yeller/liza/README.md

 liza wants you to break up storage in terms of buckets - you should mostly only be storing the same kinds of things in each bucket, but you might have many buckets from the same storage type.
-By basing things around buckets, things like serialization, caching and eventually consistent merge can be done per kind of data you put in storage, and clients don't have to think about them at all.
+By basing things around buckets, things like serialization, caching, metrics and eventually consistent merge can be done per kind of data you put in storage, and clients don't have to think about them at all.

 - bucket implementations handle serialization themselves